jhpenas/saurianSoccerSimulator/README.md

 In the comparation tab, you can make comparations between teams from the same country to see which one is the best, based on their previous results against each other.

-The database used for this application belongs to Hugo Mathien and it is disponible [here](https://www.kaggle.com/hugomathien/soccer).
+The database used for this application belongs to Hugo Mathien and it is available [here](https://www.kaggle.com/hugomathien/soccer).